continuitydrift/eth-denver-2022/chapter-1.md

+Note: latest version of this chapter is available as a google doc.

 # Chapter One

 "I'm a memeticist," Chase said.
 The older couple blinked at him, one and then the other, a habit that they must have developed over years of marriage, and now mirrored unconsciously.